-- (1) All power and communication lines on the site shall be buried underground.
-Exemptions may be granted by the BZA in instances where shallow bedrock, water courses, or other elements of the natural landscape interfere with the ability to bury lines or distance makes undergrounding infeasible. - (2) Power and communication lines between the project and the point of interconnection with the transmission system may be overhead.
+(1) All power and communication lines on the site shall meet or exceed industry best standards and any lines leaving the site must be underground.
+Exemptions may be granted by the BZA in instances where shallow bedrock, water courses, or other elements of the natural landscape interfere with the ability to bury lines or distance makes undergrounding infeasible

-(d) Applicable Codes.
+- (2) Power and communication lines between the project and the point of interconnection with the transmission system may be overhead unless those lines exceed a distance of more than one (1) mile then it must be approved by the BZA as part of the special exception. - (d) Applicable Codes.
 All projects shall comply with all applicable local, state, and federal regulatory codes, including the State of Indiana Uniform Building Code, as amended; and the National Electric Code, as amended.